 1. Make Your YouTube Channel Page Look As Good As Your Website

 Your real estate investor YouTube channel sets your presence.
 You’re allowed to add a banner and profile image on the top portion of your channel’s homepage.
 This presents the perfect opportunity to create ones that feature your headshot, company name, contact info, and an image of one of your deals that you take pride in.
+To further enhance the experience for your viewers, consider incorporating stock music from platforms like Videvo in your video content.
 Here are three designs from expert investors from their YouTube channels.

 Tom Krol Wholesaling Inc